ssimicro/SplunkModularInputsJavaFramework/jms/appServer/static/README.md

 If you require specific JMS provider or JNDI Context implementation jars, then you can simply copy these to $SPLUNK_HOME/etc/apps/jms_ta/bin/lib

 They will be automatically picked up upon restart

+## Troubleshooting
+* JAVA_HOME environment variable is set or "java" is on the PATH for the user's environment you are running Splunk as
+* You are using Splunk 5+
+* You are using a 1.6+ Java Runtime
+* You are running on a supported operating system
+* Any 3rd party jar dependencies are present in $SPLUNK_HOME/etc/apps/jms_ta/bin/lib
+* Look for any errors in $SPLUNK_HOME/var/log/splunk/splunkd.log
+* Run this command as the same user that you are running Splunk as and observe console output : "$SPLUNK_HOME/bin/splunk cmd python ../etc/apps/jms_ta/bin/jms.py --scheme"
+* Your configuration parameters are correct for your JMX connection (check for typos, correct credentials, correct JNDI names etc...)
+* You DNS resolution for hostnames is correctly configured

 ## Contact